Chemistry 029 Placement

 While there are no additional formal requirements, students who place into CHEM 029 generally have two (2) years of high school chemistry preparation.

-The CHEM 029 placement diagnostic will be available starting on TBD, and will continue to be available until the class is filled.
-Students will need to register for the placement exam by emailing Professor Anna Wenzel (awenzel@scrippscollege.edu).
-Professor Wenzel will provide further instructions for taking the online placement diagnostic.
-Following completion of the placement diagnostic, Professor Wenzel will email each student about placement in CHEM 029 or CHEM 014 within 72 hours and will be available for consultation with the student and/or their academic advisor.
+The CHEM 029 placement diagnostic will be available starting on July 1, and will continue to be available until the class is filled, but students should complete it by July 15 for first consideration.
+Students will need to register for the placement exam by emailing Professor Nancy Williams (nwilliams@natsci.claremont.edu).
+Professor Williams will provide further instructions for taking the online placement diagnostic.
+Following completion of the placement diagnostic, Professor Williams will email each student on or shortly after July 15 (if the diagnostic was taken before July 15) or within 72 hours (if the diagnostic was taken on or after July 15) to schedule a consultation with the student (and their academic advisor if the student wishes).
+In that consultation, Professor Williams will discuss the student’s placement.
+If they place into either CHEM014 or CHEM029, Professor Williams will discuss the advantages of each option, and a deadline for the student to make a decision in order to reserve their spot in the course.